Courseiva

 A data engineer needs to ingest log files from multiple EC2 instances into Amazon S3.
 The logs are written to local disk on each instance.
 The engineer wants a simple agent-based solution that can collect, compress, and upload logs to S3 with minimal configuration.
 The solution must support incremental uploads (only new log lines) and handle log rotation.
 What should the engineer use?

-A.Install and configure Amazon Kinesis Agent for Amazon CloudWatch to send logs to CloudWatch Logs, then use a subscription filter to export logs to S3.
+A.Install and configure Amazon CloudWatch Agent to collect logs and send them to Amazon CloudWatch Logs, then use a subscription filter to export logs to S3.

 B.Use AWS CLI cp command with --recursive in a cron job to copy logs to S3 every minute.